 A visual inspection of the entire skin surface (usually excluding the areas under underwear) by a doctor or sometimes a specially trained nurse melanographer is conducted.
-A special imaging device called a dermatoscope is usually used by those who are trained because it markedly improves detection of skin cancers and melanoma in those with the appropriate training and experience.
+A special imaging device called a dermatoscope is usually used by those who are trained because it markedly improves detection of skin cancers, cancerous moles and melanoma in those with the appropriate training and experience.

 Skin checks are often done at annual intervals but your doctor will advise you on what is an appropriate interval for your individual circumstances.
-If you have a history of skin cancers or your skin type is susceptible to skin cancers the doctor may recommend that you have a skin check more regularly to ensure early detection of skin cancer.
+If you have a history of skin cancers or your skin type is susceptible to skin cancers the doctor may recommend that you have a skin check more regularly to ensure early diagnosis and treatment of skin cancer.